hotcoolplay/course-planner-backend/README.md

 # courseplanner-backend

-WIP Backend for a UW course planner.
+Contains the backend for UW Course Planner.
 Built on Node.js + Fastify.